ptdecker/cbasics/README.md

 * 5-11
   * detab2.c:                  Replace tabs with blank spaces using a passed set of tab stops
   * entab2.c:                  Replaces converts spaces to tabs according to tab stops using a passed set of tab stops
+* 5-12
+  * detab3.c:                  Replace tabs with blank spaces using command switches to set intervals
+  * entab3.c:                  Replaces converts spaces to tabs using command switches to set intervals

 ##Extras